prateekchoudhary25/Excel-Clone/README.md

-# Web Application Mimicking Google Sheets
+# Web Application Mimicking Excel

-An interactive table that mimics basic spreadsheet functionalities such as those found in Google Sheets.
+An interactive table that mimics basic spreadsheet functionalities such as those found in Misrosoft Excel.
 It includes features like editable cells, dynamic data operations, and customizable table settings.

 ## Features